void-linux/void-packages/Manual.md

 The system-accounts trigger is responsible for creating and disabling system accounts and groups.

-During removal it will disable the account by setting the Shell to /bin/false and appending ' - for uninstalled package $pkgname' to the Description.
+During removal it will disable the account by setting the Shell to /bin/false, Home to /var/empty, and appending ' - for uninstalled package $pkgname' to the Description.
 Example: `transmission unprivileged user - for uninstalled package transmission`

 This trigger can only be used by using the `system_accounts` variable.